24

 9. Have Glögg in Historic Surroundings

-Hviids Vinstue has been part of Copenhagen for 300 years and has always been a meeting place for locals, regular folks, and artists alike.
-The bar has stood through events like the major fires in 1728 and 1795, the English war in 1801, as well as the occupation during World War 1 – if only walls could talk!
+Hviids Vinstue has been part of Copenhagen for more than 300 years and has always been a gathering place for locals, regulars, and artists alike.
+The bar has survived events such as the great fires of 1728 and 1795, the English bombardment in 1801, and the occupation during World War II.
+If only walls could talk.

-Glögg is a tradition that goes back many years, and at Hviids, they’ve been serving the mulled wine since 1945.
-Their glögg is so popular that they’ve used the same recipe for decades and even started bottling it.
-So, if you fall in love with this drink, you can take a bottle home.
+Glögg is a Danish tradition that dates back many years, and at Hviids, they have been serving their famous mulled wine since 1945.
+The recipe has remained unchanged for decades and is so popular that they even bottle it.
+If you fall in love with it or simply want to show off your Copenhagen visit to friends and family, you can take a bottle home.

 Free Things to Do in Copenhagen in Winter